IDI-Systems/acre2/docs/wiki/development/building.md

 When the requirements are met:

-- Execute `make.py version increment_build <other-increment-args> compile force checkexternal release` in the `tools` folder, replacing `<other-increment-args>` with the part of version you want to increment (options described below)
+- Execute `make.py version increment_build <other-increment-args> compile force release` in the `tools` folder, replacing `<other-increment-args>` with the part of version you want to increment (options described below)

 This will populate the `release` folder with binarized PBOs, compiled extensions, copied extras, bisigns and a bikey.
 Additionally, 2 archive files will also be created in the folder, one general and one for Steam which includes the required Steam extension.
 The folder and archives handle like those of any other mod.